 Admission Price: Free to attend, places must be booked in advance.

-Please note external venue: The Institute of Musical Research, Senate House, Malet Street, London WC1E 7HU
+Please note external venue: Room G22, The Institute of Musical Research, Senate House, Malet Street, London WC1E 7HU

 In recent years, music scholars working in diverse situations of conflict and violence have grappled with increasingly complex questions about the ethical dimensions of their work and with the interplay of the personal, professional and political.
 This workshop explores some of the issues arising from research in such contexts: How do we convey the intensity of embodied experience in violent conflict without resorting to voyeuristic exoticism or minimizing the asymmetry of modern warfare?
 Is it possible to apply the same ethical principles and analytical paradigms to both victims and perpetrators?
 What methodological issues arise when we seek to collect ethnographic or archival material or collaborate with non-academics in conflict situations?
 What ethical issues arise when our research (and careers) are based on the suffering of others?
 What forms of writing or other media are best suited to representing what we have witnessed or translating our 'findings' for different audiences?
 Should our disciplinary ethical statements be extended to situations of violent conflict and human rights violations?
 What kind of support might we ourselves need after exposure to extreme violence or trauma, and where might we find it?